cdgn-coding/antilope-ecommerce/README.md

 cd workload && pulumi up -y
 ```

-That command will output the URLs of the load balancers backend and frontend.
+That command will output the URLs of the load balancers (backend and frontend).
 The frontend is automatically connected to the backend with an environment variable,
-and the URL can be connected to a domain using an A record within a Hosted Zone.
+and the URL can be mapped to a domain using an A record within a Hosted Zone.